EU mulls bank law to impose losses on depositors

 ECB President Mario Draghi recently cautioned that Cyprus's bailout was "no template", in a bid to ease market fears that bank deposits would in future be fair game for international lenders supporting struggling euro zone countries.

-The proposal will be part of wider talks to consider when, for example, depositors should be penalised if a bank runs into difficulty.
+The proposal will be part of wider talks to consider when, for example, depositors should be penalized if a bank runs into difficulty.
 This is known as bail-in.

 Shareholders are the first to lose their money, with various rankings of creditors behind them.